vijaykrishna549/AddressBook_TypeScript/readme.md

-This is Addressbokk Project using typeScript
+This is the AddressBook Project using TypeScript.